Facts about UK Newts in your pond and their life cycle:

 - Newts breed later than frogs and toads.

-- Newts look for still water for mating
+- Newts look for still water for mating and a pond with an area around 60cm deep.

 - Ideally a pond without fish.

-Mating Newts in your pond:
+How to see mating Newts in your pond:

-- She should swim after him.
+- She should begin to swim after him.

 - When she touches his tail with her nose he releases his spermatophore.